 In September 2022, the Company's compensation committee approved the 2022 Employment Inducement Award Plan (the "2022 Inducement Plan"), which authorized 1,400,000 shares of common stock to be issued and permits the granting of nonqualified stock options, stock appreciation rights, restricted stock awards and restricted stock unit awards to newly hired employees and officers.
-As of December 31, 2022, 1,310,000 shares of the Company's common stock were available for future grants under the 2022 Inducement Plan.
+In September 2023, the Company approved an amendment to the 2022 Inducement Plan which increased the number of authorized shares reserved for issuance by 3,113,250 shares.
+As of December 31, 2023, 3,291,000 shares of the Company's common stock were available for future grants under the 2022 Inducement Plan.